Theatre Arts Camp Senior

 Develop your theatre skills with the best thespians in the area!

 Campers enjoy a week packed with theatre activities that include production rehearsals, daily workshops, acting classes, theatre games, and improvisation exercises.
 Every camper receives coaching.
 The aim is to help everyone reach his or her theatrical goals.
 Campers are in a production that rehearses each day and is performed at the end of the week.
-This year's theme is Ancient Greece: Myths and Madness!
+This year's theme is Mystery, Thriller, and Suspense!

 All activities are taught by faculty, alumni, guest artists, and graduate and undergraduate students of the School of Theatre and Dance at Northern Illinois University.
 The evenings are for a variety of recreational and theatre activities.
 Evening and overnight supervision is provided by counselors.